jasonbayton/11ty/_src/support.md

 Here are some of the ways you can engage with me:

+## Docs

+Take a look at [/android](/android), and if you don't see what you're looking for, try [/search](/search).
+There's a high likelihood your question may have been covered either directly, or indirectly, through existing docs.
+Search is full-text, so searching on "work challenge" will bring up all articles referencing it.

+If you still don't find what you're looking for, you can [submit a request](https://github.com/jasonbayton/11ty/issues/new?assignees=jasonbayton&labels=documentation&template=content-request.md&title=%5BContent+request%5D) for content and I'll get to it as soon as I'm able.

 ## Community

 Post your request to the [Android Enterprise Help Community](https://support.google.com/work/android/community), the [MobilePros Slack Community](https://mobilepros.org), or the [MobilePros Telegram group](https://t.me/mobile_pros).

-**SLA:** _Best effort._ You may choose to bring the issue to my attention via email, tweet, linkedin mention, @-mention, or other means, and I will review and respond to the request as and when I am able.
+**SLA:** _Best effort._ You may choose to bring the issue to my attention via email, Tweet, LinkedIn mention, @-mention, or other means, and I will review and respond to the request when I am able.

 **Scope:**

 * Replies to community-posted topics
 * Review of attachments or similar uploaded debugging information

-**Cost:** £0.
+**Fees:** None, though if my content helps you, please consider tipping me a coffee ([PayPal](https://paypal.me/jasonbayton), [Card](https://monzo.me/jasonbayton)) or similar.

 **Benefit:** As a community resource, your request may be picked up by other members of the community well-versed in the topic at hand.
 Once a resolution is achieved, the issue and resolution are public domain for others to benefit in kind.